 Nowadays, many research funders and universities are doing their best to make sure the research they fund and support has the greatest possible impact.
 A handful of universities are also providing an institutional repository where their researchers can deposit published articles.
 They believe this plays an important role in Open Access mandates from funders.

 Libraries and librarians

 Many libraries are affected by the rising costs of scholarly journals, combined with underfunding.
 Because of this, many library associations have either signed major OA declarations or created their own.
 Additionally, librarians are at the forefront of education and outreach initiatives aimed at faculty, administrators, and others about the benefits of OA.

 Most of the research in articles posted with Open Access is funded by taxpayers through government grants, therefore, the public has a right to access the results of what they have funded.
 There are many people who may wish to read these types of articles, such as individuals with medical conditions, amateur scholars who may be interested in a specific study, and professionals who wish to further their education in the research literature of their field.
 Why should anyone be restricted to just what their library can afford?

 The Citizen Science Association helps in this sense, expanding the reach, impact, and relevance of science in almost every area of inquiry, online and in the field, locally and globally.
-This brings depth to how citizen science is understood from both: the public and the researcher, and brings to light the integrity and complexity of the practice.
+Furthermore, this helps both researchers and the public better understand citizen science and brings to light the integrity and complexity of the practice.